 Mark Barron Contract Information:

-Signed a four-year deal with Tampa Bay in July of 2012.
+Signed a five-year, $45 million deal with the Rams in March of 2016.

 To instantly reveal our fantasy analysis of every player – including Mark Barron – simply subscribe now.